My Head's in Mississippi: Composition

 In 2015, Gibbons said of the song "My buddy Walter Baldwin spoke in the most poetic way.
 Every sentence was a visual awakening.
 His dad was the editor of the Houston Post.
 We grew up in a neighborhood where the last thing you would say is, 'These teenagers know what blues is.'
 But our appreciation dragged us in.

 Years later, we were sitting in a tavern in Memphis called Sleep Out Louie's — you could see the Mississippi River.
 Walter said, 'We didn't grow up pickin' cotton.
 We weren't field hands in Mississippi.
 But my head's there.'
 Our platform, in ZZ Top, was we'd be the Salvador Dalí of the Delta.
 It was a surrealist take.
 This song was not a big radio hit.
 But we still play it live, even if it's just the opening bit."

 In 2008, Gibbons stated, "'My Head’s in Mississippi,' which was one of the first completed tracks on the album, is a great example of how we mixed the new with the old.
 Initially, it was a straight-ahead boogie-woogie.
 Then Frank stepped in and threw in those highly gated electronic drum fills, which modernized the track."

+This track showcases the renewed blues influence on Recycler.
+Its style has been described as "guitar-driven electric boogie blues".
+The song was very popular with ZZ Top fans and topped the Billboard Album Rock Tracks chart, though none of the singles made it to the Top 40.